Tap the text to show or hide reading controls.

 “Arrrrrr!”

-The placid lake warped with ripples here and there, and several frogmen came bursting out.
+A bizarre cry, like a throat wrenched into a wail, went up from every direction.
+The placid surface buckled into ripples here and there, and several frogmen came bursting out.

 — Crunch!